Blog

 • Closet/storage space

-Now, it’s time to put them together.
+Now, it’s time to put the puzzle together.

 Step 3: Configure a floor plan